AdobeDocs/commerce-webapi/src/pages/graphql/schema/customer/mutations/create-v2.md

 ## Example usage

-The following call creates a new customer.
+The following call creates a new customer, assigning values for custom attributes.

+The merchant has previously created the custom attributes `alternative_email` and `studies` for customers.

 **Request:**